 Every month we will feature a new post by a guest blogger.
-This month is Maura Sheehy from ‘‘Mauras Cottage Flowers” with wonderful stories from her childhood!
+This month is Maura Sheehy from ‘‘Mauras Cottage Flowers” with wonderful Memories from her childhood!

 Most of my treasured childhood memories are of carefree days spent in the countryside where I lived.
 We enjoyed idyllic summer days playing outside until dark with hills, a disused railway line and a river as are our playground.

-Memories of the different activities involved the making of mud pies, song contests and setting up cubies but the one game that stands out for me was “my favourite spot” which should have been called “my favourite wildflower” as its premise was to locate your own particular favourite wildflower.
-The hills were so steep that the land could not have chemical fertilizer spread mechanically which meant we enjoyed many of the native flora including cuckoo flower, cowslip, primrose, vetch, furze, clover, herb robin, trefoil, cranesbill, dog-violet, loosestrife, greater willow.
+Memories of the different activities involved the making of mud pies, song contests and setting up cubies.
+The one game that stands out for me was “my favourite spot” which should have been called “my favourite wildflower” as its premise was to locate your own particular favourite wildflower.
+The hills were so steep that the land could not have chemical fertilizer spread mechanically.
+This meant we enjoyed many of the native flora including cuckoo flower, cowslip, primrose, vetch, furze, clover, herb robin, trefoil, cranesbill, dog-violet, loosestrife, greater willow.

-I was very young when I first sowed my first flower seeds, my heart skips a beat when I recall the beautiful colourful seed packets, the excitement and anticipation however were to be short-lived as my first batch of wonderful seedlings was found by our hens and the dream of beautiful flowers promised in the seed packet was no more.
+I was very young when I first sowed my first flower seeds.
+My heart skips a beat when I recall the memories of beautiful colourful seed packets, the excitement and anticipation however were to be short-lived as my first batch of wonderful seedlings was found by our hens!
+The dream of beautiful flowers promised in the seed packet was no more.
 My first success came with direct -sown love in a mist, blue pink and white, they are to this day one of my favourite annuals.

-As I grew older I began to spend my days a little more productively on local farms, keeping busy thinning turnips (I have photographic evidence if anyone doubts the child labour!), picking spuds, fencing, standing bales, dosing and de-horning animals, milking cows, its only now when I think about it that it seems a little unusual a hobby for a girl to have had but I loved every minute of it.
+As I grew older I began to spend my days a little more productively on local farms.
+Keeping busy thinning turnips, picking spuds, fencing, standing bales, dosing and de-horning animals, milking cows.
+Its only now when I think about it that it seems a little unusual a hobby for a girl to have had but I loved every minute of it.

 It is only in recent years that I have returned to spending time in the garden.
 I began studying organic horticulture part-time in a local community organic